High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

 \subsection{Acknowledgments}

-This work was funded in part by the National Security Agency under Army Research Office contract number W911NF0510469 and the National Science Foundation under Award 0702295.
-C.R. thanks Dr.\ Jonathan Hodges for several interesting discussions.
+This work was funded in part by the National Security Agency under Army Research Office contract number W911NF0510469, the National Science Foundation under Award 0702295 and the Canada Excellence Research Chairs program.
+We thank Dr.\ Jonathan Hodges for several interesting discussions.